Key Facts of the Hong Kong Wine Market

-Hong Kong is one of Asia’s leading wine consumers.
+Hong Kong is one of Asia’s leading wine consumer markets.
 Since import duty has been dropped in 2008, wine sales have soared up to 54%.
 Imports reached HK$1.53 billion (US$194 million) in 2017 and wine per capita is at 4.9 liters.
 The entire wine business, from trading and distribution to auction sales, enjoy support from the Hong Kong government and private sectors.
 The industry is also supported by merchants with extensive experience in international trade.

 Wine Consumption in Hong Kong

 In 2017, Hong Kong imported around 60.9 million liters of wine from all origins.
 It is a high-value market for vintages, with an average price per unit of US$13.75.
-The market volume is expected to reach US$34 million by end of 2019.
+The market volume is expected to reach US$34 million by the end of 2019.
 The compound annual growth rate is at 10.3% by value and 4.9 % by volume

 Due to the region’s low trade barriers, Hong Kong is a melting pot of wines from different countries all over the world.
 France has the biggest market share at 65%, followed by Australia and the United Kingdom.
 Wine consumption is expanding at the lower end of the price spectrum, specifically vintages costing around HK$100 (US$12) per bottle.